 Visiting Punta Uva

-Punta Uva is located on the Caribbean side of Costa Rica, just south of Cahuita and just north of the Panamanian border.
-This is a very fresh beach and small coastal town well worth visiting.
+Punta Uva is located at the Caribbean coast of Costa Rica, just south of Cahuita and just north of the Panamanian border.
+This is white sand beach surrounded by palm trees and crystal clear water as well as the small coastal town well worth visiting.
 The beach itself has been kept pristine due to development laws, all buildings have to stay 50 meters from high tide.
 The literal translation of Punta Uva means grape point, this is due to the well-known sea grape tree that grows along the beachside.

 Staying in Punta Uva is a little bit different from a vacation that you might be used to.
 This is due to the seclusion of the southern Caribbean.
 Large resorts and agencies haven’t over developed this area and kept the natural way of the land.
 When you come here, you get the full experience of what Costa Rica’s Caribbean should be.

 Punta Uva has a reputation for being a peaceful, quiet beach on the Caribbean side of Costa Rica.
 It is a fantastic beach for swimming with kids, picnicking and relaxing.
 Keep your eye on trees, you might see a sloth or monkey!

 Punta Uva is part of the most beautiful Coast of Costa Rica.
 It is a great starting point for a day of beach hopping.
 Some examples include Playa Chiquita, Playa Cocles and Puerto Viejo.
 Don’t forget your sunscreen!
 If you visit Cahuita, you can admire the stunning coral reef on a snorkeling trip.
 The Caribbean coast is also a great place to take a dive and go scuba diving or snorkeling.